An amazing action packed 2018 for Spoons.

 Professional Support – Getting the experts on-board

-As well as our wonderful peer support sessions we have also been lucky enough to have support by some wonderful professionals.
+As well as our wonderful peer support sessions we have also been lucky enough to have support from some wonderful professionals.

 In 2018 we held 3 baby weaning sessions for families who have had a baby on the neonatal unit.
 We held our very first baby massage programme, which is exclusive to families who have experienced neonatal care.
 We held two paediatric first aid courses for parents.
 We started working with a trauma therapist and have been able to offer professional counselling and mental health support for parents.